 Mensa Gifted Youth programs around the world include day trips, weekend excursions, summer camps, and a range of other events throughout the year; there are even Mensa Family Camps at which younger children can be accompanied by their parents and siblings.
-Mensa Germany, which organises a wide variety of fun and challenging activities for children and young people, is planning to hold a European Mensa Juniors Camp in the summer of 2022, and an action-packed event schedule is already taking shape.
+Mensa Germany, which organises a wide variety of fun and challenging activities for children and young people, held a European Mensa Juniors Camp in the summer of 2022, and the attendees enjoyed an action-packed event schedule.

 The Mensa Grammar School in Prague focuses on educating gifted children using individual approaches that contain a variety of modern methods.
 Mensa Czechia organises conferences and seminars for teachers and school principals, often in conjunction with the Ministry of Education.
 These feature both theoretical and practical lectures on gifted-related topics.
 The Logical Olympiad, held yearly in the Czech Republic, is an extremely popular event that attracts tens of thousands of young participants from several thousand schools.